-- 9.2.2 The requirements mentioned in section 8.1 of this Chapter shall not apply on employees of an AMC engaged in sales and distribution, individual distributors, and employees of a company/firm which act as distributor for a single AMC. - 9.2.3 Individuals referred in clause 1(a) of 8.2 above having minimum qualification of the graduation or above may sell mutual fund units after taking in-house training of minimum 3 days from an AMC without new IFMP certification.
-However, these individuals shall get new IFMP certification within six months from date joining the AMC or Distributor78 - 9.2.4 All relevant employees of AMCs and employees of companies/firms which act as distributor for a single AMC are also required to comply with the eligibility criteria referred in clause 1 and certification requirements referred in clause 3 above. - 9.2.5 All the relevant employees of an AMC, individual distributors and employees of companies/ firms which act as distributor for a single AMC are also required to comply with the requirements of sub clause (c), (d), (e), (f) and (g) of Clause 66A of the Non-Banking Finance Companies and Notified Entities Regulations, 2008. - 9.2.6 All the distributors have to enter into written distribution agreement with one AMC only for distribution of unit of its mutual funds.
-Prior to entering into distribution agreement, the AMC shall ensure that such distributor is not selling or distributing units of mutual funds for any other AMC and complies with the aforementioned eligibility criteria. - 9.2.7 AMC shall allocate unique identification number to all of its employees engaged in sales and to its distributors.
+- AMC engaged in sales and distribution, individual distributors, and employees of a company/firm which act as distributor for a single AMC. - 10.2.3 Individuals referred in clause 1(a) of 8.2 above having minimum qualification of the graduation or above may sell mutual fund units after taking in-house training of minimum 3 days from an AMC without new IFMP certification.
+However, these individuals shall get new IFMP certification within six months from date joining the AMC or Distributor87 - 10.2.4 All relevant employees of AMCs and employees of companies/firms which act as distributor for a single AMC are also required to comply with the eligibility criteria referred in clause 1 and certification requirements referred in clause 3 above. - 10.2.5 All the relevant employees of an AMC, individual distributors and employees of companies/ firms which act as distributor for a single AMC are also required to comply with the requirements of sub clause (c), (d), (e), (f) and (g) of Clause 66A of the Non-Banking Finance Companies and Notified Entities Regulations, 2008. - 10.2.6 All the distributors have to enter into written distribution agreement with one AMC only for distribution of unit of its mutual funds.
+Prior to entering into distribution agreement, the AMC shall ensure that such distributor is not selling or distributing units of mutual funds for any other AMC and complies with the aforementioned eligibility criteria. - 10.2.7 AMC shall allocate unique identification number to all of its employees engaged in sales and to its distributors.
 The company/firm which acts as distributor for a single AMC shall also allocate unique identification number to all of its employees engaged in sales.
 The AMC shall maintain a register containing details of its own employees and its distributors along with their employee details and unique identification numbers which shall be send to MUF AP on monthly basis.
-The MUF AP shall be responsible for maintaining centralized data base and shall disseminate and update this data on its website for the information of investors. - 9.2.8 AMC shall devise the risk profiling criteria to be used by its own employees and its distributors for soliciting investment from investors. - 9.2.9 Each AMC shall arrange an in house training for its own employees and its distributors twice a year.
-Moreover, each company/firm which acts as distributor for a single AMC shall also arrange an in house training for its own employees twice a year. - 9.2.10 AMC and its distributors (in case of company/firm) shall issue a proper identification card to each individual who is engaged in distribution of mutual funds which would be displayed to the prospective investors. - 9.2.11 AMC shall be responsible for the acts and omissions of all of its employees and its distributors if they were its own acts and omissions.
+The MUF AP shall be responsible for maintaining centralized data base and shall disseminate and update this data on its website for the information of investors. - 10.2.8 AMC shall devise the risk profiling criteria to be used by its own employees and its distributors for soliciting investment from investors. - 10.2.9 Each AMC shall arrange an in-house training for its own employees and its distributors twice a year.
+Moreover, each company/firm which acts as distributor for a single AMC shall also arrange an in-house training for its own employees twice a year. - 10.2.10 AMC and its distributors (in case of company/firm) shall issue a proper identification card to each individual who is engaged in distribution of mutual funds which would be displayed to the prospective investors. - 10.2.11 AMC shall be responsible for the acts and omissions of all of its employees and its distributors if they were its own acts and omissions.

-78SECP Circular No.18 of 2018 dated October 16, 2018
+87SECP Circular No.18 of 2018 dated October 16, 2018